xmc0211/WindowTopMost/README.md

 We can **inject a DLL** (IAMKeyHacker.DLL in this example) **into Explorer EXE**, And monitor the behavior of Explorer.EXE calling **```NtUserEnableIAMAccess```**.
 We can respond to ```NtUserEnabeIAMAccess``` **in our own DLL** through API hook, and **steal the IAM access key given by Explorer.EXE** calling function based on calling the original function and return the correct result.

 How to make Explorer.EXE calls ```NtUserEnabeIAMAccess```?
 Just call ```SetForegroundWindow``` to set the focus to the desktop window first, and then set the focus to the taskbar.
-I don't know why?
+The second option is to simulate using ```Ctrl+Esc``` keys to quickly open and close the Start menu.

 I have tried using the registry to **pass IAM keys back to the program** that injected the DLL (hereinafter referred to as the "main program").
 However, when the main program attempted to call ```NtUserEnableIAMAccess``` using the correct IAM key, it **obtained the result ```0x5``` (```ACCESS DENIED```)**.
 This indicates that it is **not advisable to call this function in ordinary applications**.

 I also found that **if code is written in the DLL that steals IAM keys to call ```NtUserEnableIAMAccess``` and ```SetWindowBand``` to set window Z-order band**, there will be **no errors and the operation will be successfully completed**.
 Perhaps due to the Explorer.EXE needs to call ```SetWindowBand``` to set the Z-order band of other windows.

-Finally, I used file transfer data (hWnd, hWndInsertAfter and dwBand) and a hidden window to trigger the message to set window Z-order band.
+Finally, I used window message WM_COPYDATA transfer data (hWnd, hWndInsertAfter, dwBand and the result) to set window Z-order band.

 This is all the solutions.

 - - -

 ## Final Effect

+The illustration is for reference only, please refer to the actual situation.

 - Boot Menu